haykgrigo3/TimeCapsuleLLM/README.md

 </div>

 # TimeCapsule LLM

-A LLM trained only on data from certain time periods to reduce modern bias.
+*A language model trained **from scratch** exclusively on data from certain places and time periods to reduce modern bias and emulate the voice, vocabulary, and worldview of the era.*

 Imagine if an AI model didnt just pretend to be historical but actually was.